enisbe/stock-trading-app/README.md

 ### Portfolio Strategy Model

 Portfolio strategy model uses predicted prices of stocks compositing S&P 500 as the base.
-Detailed instruction is saved here.
+Detailed instruction is saved in the stock-trading-app/model folder.

+The model output would be a basket of selected stocks along with the weight of each selected stock as shown in below chart.

 Rebalance and Monitoring